rmaniv/a_proc_list/courts/indianjudge.md

 One can directly go to the Magistrate with a complaint of a cognizable offense and the Magistrate can direct the police to register an FIR and investigate the matter.

-> 156. Police officer's power to investigate cognizable case.
+> Section 156.
+Police officer's power to investigate cognizable case.
 >
 > (1) Any officer in charge of a police station may, without the order of a Magistrate, investigate any cognizable case which a Court having jurisdiction over the local area within the limits of such station would have power to inquire into or try under the provisions of Chapter XIII.
 >